 Your child is small, but he is capable of a lot.
 He’s capable of so much, that I am sure you’ll be surprised when you let him do things for himself and discover how to build a child’s confidence.
-Holding kids back is common for parents… but you should not be doing it.
+Holding kids back is common for parents, so let’s talk about how to avoid doing it.

 this post contains affiliate links and I will be compensated if you purchase after clicking on my links at no extra cost to you. find out more here